Kinniku Banzuke: 2003–2005: Golden Muscle and Dream Games

 Following the dissolution of Taiiku World, series lead Ichiro Furutachi would leave TBS to focus on other projects.
-It would be announced that a new project, Ougon Kinniku (lit.
+TBS would announce that a new project, Ougon Kinniku (lit.
 Golden Muscle), would begin airing in October 2003 and would continue Yoru no Taiiku, once again starring Yuko Mizuno, alongside Hideaki Takizawa and Jay Kabira, with regular appearances by Bob Sapp.
-Despite the entire first season having been filmed, at some point prior to broadcast, it was decided to shift the series to continue Kinniku Banzuke, shelving the initial footage and fast-tracking new segments featuring Sasuke, Hand Walk, Struck Out, Kick Target, Balloon Shooter, Daruma and Spray Hitter for its debut season.
+Despite the entire first season having been filmed, at some point prior to broadcast, TBS decided to shift the series to continue Kinniku Banzuke, shelving the initial footage and fast-tracking new segments featuring Sasuke, Hand Walk, Struck Out, Kick Target, Balloon Shooter, Daruma and Spray Hitter for its debut season.
 This new season launched under the title Golden Muscle in English, but retained similar branding, logos, staff and website from the initial concept.

 Following series low ratings, Golden Muscles second season broadcast with a noticeably reduced budget, with Punch Out, Super Rider, 9Hoops, Service Ace and Attack airing alongside a single new event, Quickdraw.
 This season had slightly increased ratings, but not enough to save the series.
 This iteration of Golden Muscle was cancelled, being replaced with the original Ougon Kinniku footage intermixed with new commentary.
 This footage was aired late on Wednesday evenings over Spring 2004, showing off martial arts footage, Muscle Musical, and a new Sasuke spinoff specifically for Sumo competitors.
 After one season, the second iteration of Golden Muscle concluded.

 In February 2005, Higuchi and TBS launched Kinniku Ōkoku: Dream Games No.1 as the first in a series of specials.
 Due to low ratings, only one episode was ever produced, and shortly after filming, Ushio Higuchi would leave Dreamax to form his own studio, Monster9.